 It includes details on differences between Postmark and Mandrill’s APIs, sending outbound emails, processing inbound emails, UI differences, and webhooks.

 Important concepts to learn when moving over to Postmark

 Each Postmark account contains servers, which are somewhat similar to Mandrill's sub-accounts feature.
 Servers can be thought of as folders you create that group together similar email activity.
-Each server has its own activity (inbound and outbound), stats, server API token(s), a unique inbound email address, and templates.
+Each server contains Message Streams to separate your Inbound, Transactional, and Broadcast messages and stats, as well as the server API token(s), a unique inbound email address, and templates.
 You can create as many of these servers as you need, there is no limit.

-Some uses of servers are separating your clients’ activity, sending emails for different environments (prod, staging, development), or separating sending for your different domains.
+Some uses of servers are separating different types of emails such as transactional and broadcasts, separating your clients’ activity, sending emails for different environments (prod, staging, development), or separating sending for your different domains.
 When you begin adding more users to your Postmark account, you can also assign them access to specific servers so that they can’t view email activity or change settings across your entire Postmark account.

 In Postmark, you need to have a confirmed sender signature or verified domain for each email address you want to send from.
 Sender signatures are individual email addresses that are authorized for sending via a confirmation email sent to that address.
 Adding and verifying a domain using a DKIM record lets you send from any email address on that domain.
 Unlike Mandrill, it is not required that you set up both a DKIM and SPF record to verify a domain - only a DKIM record is required.

 We use sender signatures and verified domains to ensure you own or are authorized to send from the mailboxes you add to your Postmark account.
 You can have as many signatures and domains as you need, there is not a limit.
 Sender signatures and domains are associated with your account, not a specific server.
 This means they can be used for sending across all of your account’s servers.